What causes baby reflux? How can you treat it naturally? See what natural remedies worked wonders for my daughter’s infant reflux.

 Does your baby fight the breast?
-Or arch her back regularly?
+Or arch his back regularly?
 Or scream if you lay him on his back?
-Does she projectile vomit after meals (or even spit up a little more than normal)?
-Or does his breath smell sour?
-Then you may be experiencing the troublesome effects of reflux in babies.
+Does he projectile vomit after meals (or even spit up a little more than normal)?
+You may be experiencing the troublesome effects of reflux in babies.

 - Crying or uncomfortable after eating

 - Colicky, unhappy, or seemingly uncomfortable in body

 - Wheezing, apnea, or breathing difficulties (respiratory infections)